 The Watch Movement

 The original, high grade “Officially Certified Superlative Chronometer”, 26 Jewel, Calibre 1560 movement is highly regarded for being very accurate, reliable and strong.
 It is in sparkling condition and it is working perfectly following a thorough overhaul and service by our vintage Rolex specialist watchmaker.
 This means the movement has been completely disassembled to each of its component parts, cleaned and inspected under high magnification and then rebuilt using only original Rolex parts where required, before testing and careful calibration.
 The watch has just been re-tested (as it will be prior to delivery) and is running to within +8 seconds per day, which is outstanding for a vintage watch of this age!
 The movement also has a 48 hour power reserve when fully wound.
-This was the first movement to incorporate the instant date change at 12:00 midnight
+This movement was the first movement to incorporate the instant date change at 12:00 midnight.

 *Please note – our 12 months’ warranty is only applicable if the full list price is paid.

 The extremely rare and highly sought after 18ct pink gold case measures 36mm, excluding the Rolex Oyster screw-down crown.
 The case has been carefully inspected inside and out and then very gently cleaned and lightly hand-polishing to remove any tarnishing.
 Even though this is an early example, very little of the definition has been lost and all the lines, including on the bezel, remain clear.
 It is therefore in superb condition with very few scratches, dings or similar marks visible to the naked eye.